nptnl/chromium/readme.md

 - 2D Coordinate type with rotation and reflection

+- 3D Coordinate types that rotate about any axis and project to a 2D plane

+- 2D and 3D wireframe type that can be used to connect a set of points in a predefined manner

 - Writing into a custom image format, [NPXL](./npxl.md), for compact render storage

 ---